 The chart above displays graduation rates for each special program student population.
 Substantial gains can be seen across the board, particularly among students receiving Special Education and/or English Language services.
 Again, while each population has seen impressive progress in recent years, special population graduation rates have been relatively stagnant and we have a significant amount of work to do in order to ensure each student, regardless of background, is given the opportunity and necessary support to reach the graduation stage.
-Recent success in improving graduation rates among students in poverty, and narrowing that achievement gap, provides evidence that targeted supports, including wraparound services, school counseling, intersession programs, Saturday school, family engagement, home visits, tutoring, intersession programs for credit recovery, and night courses, are paying off, resulting in more and more of our students walk across the graduation stage.
+Recent success in improving graduation rates among all students, regardless of the challenges they face, provides evidence that targeted supports, including wraparound services, school counseling, intersession programs, Saturday school, family engagement, home visits, tutoring, and social-emotional learning result in more students walking across the graduation stage.

 WCSD offers a standard high school diploma as well as advanced and honors options.
 It rests with the student, parents and educators to determine which diploma program is best suited for each student.

 As the nation and WCSD confront low levels of college readiness among graduates (remediation rate report), it is important that rigor is not sacrificed in striving for more graduates.
 This is why honors and advanced diplomas are important metrics used to determine our success and guide our system of supports.
 The chart above displays the proportion of advanced/CCR/honors diplomas awarded each year, compared to the proportion of standard diplomas.

 There are challenges for WCSD in this area, however, as achievement gaps are revealed when student populations are disaggregated.
 As we progress toward “90 by 20,” we must also continue to make progress in advanced/honors diplomas, and the opportunities they afford, for ALL students.